payday champion logo

 Cons

-• Misleading marketing: headlines claim "guaranteed approval" but fine print disclaims guarantees
+• Misleading marketing: headlines claim "advertised approval claims" but fine print disclaims stated terms

-• High interest rates typical of payday lending not disclosed on website; APR/fees not transparent
+• High interest rates typical of payday lending not disclosed on website; APR/fees not listed

 • Short repayment term (next payday) creates risk of debt cycle and rollover fees